dankamongmen/notcurses/README.md

 * **Q:** Given that the glyph channel is initialized as transparent for a plane, shouldn't the foreground and background be initialized as transparent, also? **A:** Probably (they are instead initialized to default opaque).
 This would change some of the most longstanding behavior of Notcurses, though, so it isn't happening.

+* **Q:** Why does my right-to-left text appear left-to-right? **A:** Notcurses doesn't honor the BiDi state machine, and in fact forces left-to-right with BiDi codes.
+Likewise, ultra-wide glyphs will have interesting effects. ﷽!

 ## Supplemental material

 ### Useful links